gerardponsrecasens/fishing-information-from-AIS/environmental/README.md

-Explanation of how to process the environmental variables:
+This directory containts the explanation on how to process the environmental variables: